carloscatalanl/python-pipeline/README.md

 # Python Pipeline
-> Python Pipeline in GitHub Actions
+> Flask App Workflow using GitHub Actions.

-Automatic testing Flask App using GitHub Actions
+Test the code, build a Docker image and push to Docker Repo.